a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 # Verify interface is 'UP'.
 Look for 'UP' and 'LOWER_UP' on right side.
 # 'UNKNOWN' state is expected.
 #
 # 'UP' indicates interface is running.
-'LOWER_UP' L1 is up.
+'LOWER_UP' indicates underlying phy is up.
 # For example, a non-configured but plugged in Ethernet device
 # may be 'DOWN' but 'LOWER_UP'.
 See netdevice(7).
 $ ip -br link show dev moni0